Probate and Estate Administration

 What will it cost?

-There is no charge for the initial telephone consultation.
-We work on an hourly basis or a combination of fixed fees and hourly charges.
+There is no charge for a brief initial telephone consultation.
+We handle probate and estate administration on an hourly basis.

 Who are our typical clients?